The value of timing information in event-triggered control: Problem formulation

 \subsection{Triggering strategy and controller dynamics}

-We denote by $\{ t_s^k \}_{k \in \integerspos}$ the sequence of times at which the sensor transmits to the controller a packet composed of $g(t_s^k)$ bits representing the plant state.
+We denote by $\{ t_s^k \}_{k \in \integerspos}$ the sequence of times at which the sensor transmits to the controller a packet composed of $g(t_s^k)$ bits representing the state of the plant.
 For every $k \in \integerspos$, we let $t_c^k $ be the time at which the controller receives the packet that the sensor transmitted at time $t_s^k$.
-We assume a uniform upper bound, known to the sensor and the controller, on the unknown \emph{communication delays}
+We assume a uniform upper bound, known to both the sensor and the controller, on the unknown \emph{communication delays}

 and denote the $k^{\text{th}}$ \emph{triggering interval} by